Today I’m going to show you how to build your email list (FAST).

 That’s easy: give your subscribers an unannounced bonus for signing up.

-For example, I give new subscribers a free unannounced ebook, “How to Get 25,000 Visitors Per Month” immediately after they confirm their email:
+For example, I used to give new subscribers a free unannounced ebook, “How to Get 25,000 Visitors Per Month” immediately after they confirmed their email:

 Make no mistake:

-This ebook is 25 pages of pure awesomeness.
+This ebook was 25 pages of pure awesomeness.

-The content in that ebook is as good — if not better — than anything I’ve published on the blog.
+The content in that ebook was as good — if not better — than anything I’ve published on the blog.

 And I’ve received emails from (literally) hundreds of subscribers telling me that they’ve learned a lot from it: